- Biological Inventions

 - Trademark Litigation

-On the 26th April, 2016 with the announcement of General Data Protection Regulation or GDPR the European Union shook the entire globe with such stringent privacy policies in an internet revolution world.
+On the 26th April 2016 with the announcement of the General Data Protection Regulation or GDPR, the European Union shook the entire globe with such stringent privacy policies in an internet revolution world.
 The main aim with which GDPR was thought of was to empower the users to control their Personal Identifiable Information in terms of regulating to whom it shall be made available to, deleting it, editing it.
 Most importantly GDPR’s motive was to allow the customers to have an informed choice as to when their data is taken and for what purpose is it being used subsequently.

 STEP I: Segregation

-STEP II: Data Information
+STEP-II: Data Information

 - Every company should have a complete list of all the personal information that is held by them, the source of information, and what is done with the data, meaning thereby, a complete record of the processing activities have to be maintained [Article 30].